The Visitor Information Centre

 Great Slave Lake

-Hay River is situated right along the Great Slave Lake, which is the fifth largest lake in Canada and the sixth deepest lake (615 meters) in the world.
+Hay River is situated right along the Great Slave Lake, which is the fourth largest lake completely inside of Canada and the sixth deepest lake (615 meters) in the world.
 This impressive body of water expands 456 kilometers long, 240 kilometers wide and has a surface area of 28, 568 square kilometers.
 Not only does our Great Slave Lake provide us with beautiful, sandy beaches, it also provides our community with natural resources, economic opportunities and recreational pursuits.

 Trans Canada Trail

-Hay River has a network of more than 20 kilometers of walking/hiking trails with scenic vistas of the river where you may regularly spot a wide variety of local wildlife from beavers and other fur bearers once the backbone of Canada’s economy, or any of the local bird populations including majestic Eagles, down to tiny colorful Finches.
-Hay River’s trails are part of the Trans Canada Trail system one of the world’s most ambitious trail systems.
+Hay River has a network of more than 20 kilometers of walking/hiking trails with scenic vistas of the river where you may regularly spot a wide variety of local wildlife from beavers and other fur bearers once the backbone of Canada’s economy, or any of the local bird populations including majestic eagles, down to tiny colorful Finches.
+Follow the interpretive signage throughout the trails that detail the local flora, fauna, culture, history and geography of the area.
+Hay River’s trails are part of the Trans Canada Trail system, one of the world’s most ambitious trail systems.